To be successful a Google Ads campaign has to evolve. You can’t take a set it and forget it approach, even when the campaign is seemingly successful.

 If you're using automated bidding you might think you have less to do.
 This isn't the case.

-You still need to read search terms, develop new ads, and review recommendations.
+You still need to monitor your search terms, develop new ads, and review recommendations.

-You also want to monitor your cost per conversion.
+You also want to monitor your cost per conversion and your monthly spend.

 Results should be improving over time and if not, then review your settings for your automated bidding.

-For a successful marketing campaign, you need to be constantly reviewing and tweaking it.
+For a successful marketing campaign, you need to be constantly reviewing, monitoring, and tweaking.
 This could be large actions such as site audits or simply tweaking an ad here or there.

-If you don’t have the time or staff to properly manage a campaign than consider bringing in a specialist such as myself.
-The money spent will more than be recoupled through the eliminated of wasted spend and the discovery of new opportunities.
+If you don’t have the time or staff to properly manage a campaign then consider bringing in a specialist such as myself.
+The money spent will more than be recouped through the elimination of wasted spending and the discovery of new opportunities.